Trojan War: Sack of Troy

 Ajax the Lesser raped Cassandra on Athena's altar while she was clinging to her statue.
 Because of Ajax's impiety, the Acheaens, urged by Odysseus, wanted to stone him to death, but he fled to Athena's altar, and was spared.

 Antenor, who had given hospitality to Menelaus and Odysseus when they asked for the return of Helen, and who had advocated so, was spared, along with his family.
 Aeneas took his father on his back and fled, and, according to Apollodorus, was allowed to go because of his piety.

+Astyanax torn from the arms of his mother Andromache to be killed by the Greek leaders.
+Painting by Rochegrosse.

 The Greeks then burned the city and divided the spoils.
 Cassandra was awarded to Agamemnon.
 Neoptolemus got Andromache, wife of Hector, and Odysseus was given Hecuba, Priam's wife.

 The Achaeans threw Hector's infant son Astyanax down from the walls of Troy, either out of cruelty and hate or to end the royal line, and the possibility of a son's revenge.
 They (by usual tradition Neoptolemus) also sacrificed the Trojan princess Polyxena on the grave of Achilles.

 Aethra, Theseus's mother and one of Helen's handmaids, was rescued by her grandsons, Demophon and Acamas.